 Pickens wants to move trucks (at minimum) to natural gas.
 Nice sentiment.
 But he's talking his book and pushing something that, if we double our consumption - and if we replaced gasoline and diesel we would - the "solution" would only last five years, make him filthy rich, and still leave us screwed.

 There has to be a better way.
-We need a solution that will last at least fifty years.
+We need a solution that will last at least a hundred years.

 What if I told you that there is one?

 We think of coal as going into a power plant that makes electricity.
 But that's wasteful, believe it or not.

 Here's the math on gasoline, diesel and coal.

 1 lb of gasoline contains about 2.2 x 10^7 Joules of energy.

 1 lb of coal contains about 1.1 x 10^7 Joules of energy.